 This site is about living and working in Silicon Valley.
-We’ll be covering Windows, Linux and Unix System Admin topics, to include fixes and explanations.
+We’ll be covering DevSecOps, Automation with Ansible, Windows, Linux and Unix System Admin topics, to include fixes and explanations.
 Various tech topics, local travel and events, local food, and interesting things to do in the ‘Silicon Cali’ area.
+And of course sometimes you have to get out of the Silicon Valley rat race and go out of town.
+Sometimes that travel will be posted here.

 I hope that as you follow this site, your knowledge will grow as the knowledge base of the site grows.